 In the first week of studying a Masters in Management (MiM) at London Business School (LBS), Jan-Felix Stolz received a vital piece of advice from an LBS alumnus at his orientation.
 Savio Kwan, President and COO of Alibaba from 2001 to 2005 told him: “It’s crucial to do two things: be smart and always work as part of a team.”
 Jan-Felix says: “Savio’s words have proven important and I believe his advice extends to business life.”

 He spent a year at LBS living by this motto, and as a result, secured full-time employment with his target company, Goldman Sachs before graduating.
-Now he’s set to be an analyst in the company’s investment banking division, in Frankfurt, Germany.
+Jan-Felix worked as an analyst for 2 years at Goldman Sachs before moving to BC Partners, where he is now an Associate.

 Before the MiM, Jan-Felix interned at Deloitte, Ardian and Credit Suisse, but felt that studying at LBS would give him an edge as a candidate by blending theory and practice.